TOMHTML/varnishlog-parser/README.md

 # Varnishlog Parser

-A stand-alone tool to transform a Varnish output file into a simple diagram sequence.
+A standalone tool to transform a Varnish output file into a simple diagram sequence.

 ![Screenshot](images/example_output.png)